martinnnuez/Machine-Learning-Zoomcamp-Midterm-Project/README.md

 # Midterm project

-    This is my personal midterm project to the Machine Learning Zoomcamp
+    This is my personal midterm project for the Machine Learning Zoomcamp.

 ## Objectives of the project